jacobrosenthal/ble-bean/README.md

 ####Bean:

-You can wite data which can be read on arduino with Serial.read - in this instance 91,00,00 is firmata for all pins on port 0 low
+You can write data which can be read on arduino with Serial.read - in this instance 91,00,00 is firmata for all pins on port 0 low
 ```
 connectedBean.write(new Buffer([0x91,0x00,0x00]),callback(error));
 ```